-With that in mind, we take a look at the impact counterfeit goods are having on consumer behaviour and why effective brand protection is a must for companies in the e-commerce boom.
+With that in mind, we take a look at the impact counterfeit goods are having on consumer behavior and why effective brand protection is a must for companies in the e-commerce boom.

 Consumer trust being lost

-The proliferation of counterfeit goods online is having a major impact on consumer buying behaviour.
-Over three-quarters of UK consumers (76%) would be less likely to buy products from a brand if their reputation was associated with counterfeit goods, according to independent research commissioned by Incopro (a Corsearch company).
+The proliferation of counterfeit goods online is having a major impact on consumer buying behavior.
+Over three-quarters of UK consumers (76%) would be less likely to buy products from a brand if their reputation was associated with counterfeit goods, according to independent research commissioned by Corsearch.